Gloriosa Lily Care: Growing Gloriosa Rothschildiana

 In growing the lily Gloriosa, start off right with what would be considered a plump #1 tuber (about 4″ inches long or more).

-Read this article to learn why the 2 reasons why Tim’s Gloriosa lily would not flower and now it does.
+Read this article to learn the 2 reasons why Tim’s Gloriosa lily would not flower, and now it does.

 February to May

-Before planting make sure the soil is moist.
-When planting, its good to get the trellis or future support in place.
+Before planting, make sure the soil is moist.
+When planting, getting the trellis or future support is good.

-Keep soil evenly moist, temperatures above 65° degrees Fahrenheit but at a constant temp when starting the tubers.
+Keep soil evenly moist, with temperatures above 65° Fahrenheit, but at a constant temperature when starting the tubers.

 May to August

-As the Gloriosa superba Lily begins growing in full sun, gently water the lily.
-Using a “water breaker” will shower the soil gently to not disturb the small, tiny feeder roots.
+As the Gloriosa superba Lily grows in full sun, gently water the lily.
+Using a “water breaker” will shower the soil gently so as not to disturb the small, tiny feeder roots.

-On bright days some recommend misting the plant, which would be more apt to be done in a sun room for example.
-If you mist do not spray the blooms as this may cause water spots.
+On bright days, some recommend misting the plant, which would be more apt to be done in a sun room, for example.
+If you mist, do not spray the blooms, which may cause water spots.

-If growing in strong full sun, provide shade during hottest parts of the day.
+If growing in strong, full sun, provide shade during the hottest parts of the day.

 August to February